xinging-birds/cnn/README.md

 # Convolutional Neural Network

-My implementation of a CNN using base Python and a few helper packages (numpy, pillow).
-No PyTorch or Tensorflow.
+My implementation of a convolutional neural network in Julia from scratch (base libraries only).